exercism/cpp/exercises/practice/parallel-letter-frequency/.docs/instructions.append.md

 brew install tbb
 ```

+Clang `libc++` as of version 17 has experimental, partial support for parallel algorithms.
+To switch it on, the `-fexperimental-library` compiler flags needs to be given.

 Apple Clang 15 and earlier _do not_ support parallel algorithms.

+On Linux and macOS we recommend using GCC (along with the default `libstdc++`) for this exercise.

 Microsoft's MSVC supports parallel algorithms at least since VS 2017 15.7 without having to install any additional library.